 Matzo Ball Soup

-1 1/2 cups matzo meal (whole grain is available in some stores)
+1 ½ cups matzo meal (whole grain if possible)

 12 ounces silken tofu

 6 cups Vegetable Stock or spring or filtered water

 1 small yellow onion, diced

 2 stalks celery, diced